John Ireland

-John Benjamin Ireland (January 30, 1914 – March 21, 1992) was a Canadian-American actor and film director.
+John Benjamin Ireland (January 30, 1914 – March 21, 1992) was a Canadian-born American actor and film director.
 Born in Vancouver, British Columbia and raised in New York City, he came to prominence with film audiences for his supporting roles in several high-profile Western films, including My Darling Clementine (1946), Red River (1948), Vengeance Valley (1951), and Gunfight at the O.K.
 Corral (1957).
 He was nominated for an Academy Award for his role as Jack Burden in All the King's Men (1949), making him the first British Columbia-born actor to receive an Oscar nomination.

 Ireland's other film roles include A Walk in the Sun (1945), Joan Of Arc (1948), Spartacus (1960), 55 Days at Peking (1963), The Fall of the Roman Empire (1964), The Adventurers (1970), and Farewell, My Lovely (1975).
 He also appeared in many television series, notably The Cheaters (1960–62).
 In the late 1960s and 1970s, he worked in Italian cinema, including the Spaghetti Westerns Run, Man, Run (1968), the giallo One on Top of the Other (1969), and the controversial war drama Salon Kitty (1976).

 In 1960, Ireland was presented with a star on the Hollywood Walk of Fame for his contribution to the television industry.

 Early life

-Ireland was born in Vancouver, British Columbia on January 30, 1914.
-He lived in New York City from a very early age.
+Ireland was born in Vancouver, British Columbia, on January 30, 1914.
+He lived in New York City from a very early age, where he was raised in poverty in Harlem.
 Ireland's formal education ended at the 7th grade, and he worked to help his family make ends meet.

 He never knew his natural father; his mother, a Scottish piano teacher Gracie Ferguson, remarried to Michael Noone, an Irish vaudevillian, and had three other children, a daughter Kathryn, a son named Thomas (the future actor-comedian Tommy Noonan), and another son, Michael.
 Their last name was Noone; Ireland never knew for sure where his last name came from.

 He was a swimmer, once competing with Johnny Weissmuller.
 He performed underwater stunts at a carnival and worked as a barker.
 One of his jobs was in a water carnival where he wrestled a dead octopus.